-Reliability Centered Maintenance (RCM) is method for determining the most appropriate failure and consequence management strategies for your physical assets in your current operating context.
-The first four questions in the RCM method, as defined in standard, SAE JA-1011, “Evaluation Criteria for Reliability Centered Maintenance (RCM) Processes,” utilize the time proven engineering method, Failure Modes and Effects Analysis (FMEA).
+Reliability Centered Maintenance (RCM) is method for determining the most appropriate failure and consequence management strategies.
+It deals with your physical assets in your current operating context.
+The first four questions in the RCM method, are defined in standard, SAE JA-1011, “Evaluation Criteria for Reliability Centered Maintenance (RCM) Processes.”
+They utilize the time proven engineering method, Failure Modes and Effects Analysis (FMEA).

-Using FMEA, RCM digs down to the level of failure modes and their causes, often identifying failure mechanisms that few know little about.
-Indeed Engineering knowledge is beneficial when performing RCM analyses, but if you don’t have engineers, you can still do it.
+RCM uses FMEA to get to the level of failure modes and their causes.
+It identifies failure mechanisms.
+Few will understand all of those, so Engineering knowledge is beneficial.
+But if you don’t have engineers, you can still do it.

-The knowledge needed to perform RCM effectively covers the asset, its design and its construction, how it is used and what it is expected to deliver for your business.
-The application of the asset, once chosen, is largely in the hands of operators who may or may not have technical backgrounds.
-They need to understand the process in which the asset is used, its role in that process, and how to get the asset to perform that role.
-The asset itself and how it works (on the inside) may, in some cases, be relatively unknown to the operators.
+The knowledge needed to perform RCM effectively includes asset design and construction, how it is used, and the performance expected.
+Operators determine how the asset is actually used.
+They may or may not have technical backgrounds.
+They need to understand the production process, the asset’s role in it, and how to get it to perform that role.
+The asset itself and how it works (on the inside) may be an unknown to the operators, but not maintainers.

 Most of us reading this article will know how to drive a car safely.
 We need to know some basic functionality and how to use it correctly, but we don’t need to know how it works.
 For example, we need to know how to accelerate and stop, steer, signal and park.
 Yet we don’t need to know how the brakes work, how to accelerator works, how the steering works or how the signals work.
-We may do some very basic maintenance like cleaning, checking tire wear, checking fluid levels, but many of us leave the rest of the work to our mechanics, trusting them to take care of those systems for us and to tell us if anything needs extra attention.
+We may do some very basic maintenance like cleaning, checking tire wear, and checking fluid levels.
+Yet most of us leave the rest of the work to our mechanics.
+They are our maintainers, and we trust them to take care of those systems for us, and to tell us if anything needs extra attention.

-Plant and mobile equipment operators don’t really need to know how the machinery works, but they do need to know how to use it to get the systems they operate to perform.
-That implies a needed degree of knowledge of how their operational systems are used to produce their outputs.
-Maintainers know how the machinery and systems work in more detail, but may not always know how they are used in a system to produce an output.
-For example, your maintainers in a refinery may know how the pumps work, but not how the fractionation process, which utilizes numerous pumps actually works.
+Plant and mobile equipment operators don’t really need to know how the machinery works.
+They do need to know how to use it to get the systems they operate to perform.
+Maintainers know how the machinery and systems work in inside.
+Often, they do not know how they are used in a production system.
+For example, your maintainers in a refinery may know how the bottoms pump works, but not how the distillation process works.

 The main bodies of knowledge and experience need to come from operators and maintainers.
-Even for newly designed systems with little or no operating history, operators and maintainers of similar systems will be invaluable in the analysis.
-Engineers, are very helpful with their operational and asset specific knowledge, their ability to help with the math when determining task frequencies and their ability to dig into details that may elude even the most diligent of maintainers.
-Indeed, they do add value.
+Even for newly designed systems with little or no operating history, operators and maintainers of similar systems know enough for the analysis.
+Engineers, are very helpful with their asset specific knowledge, their ability with the math when determining task frequencies and their passion for digging into details.
+Even the most diligent of maintainers can miss that.
+So engineers add value.

 But do you need engineers for RCM?
 The answer is “no but”.
 The main contributors are operators and maintainers.
-Engineers add value but without them, the analyses can still be very thorough and rigorous.
-For certain, it is far better than not doing RCM at all.
+Engineers are helpful but even without them, the analyses can still be thorough and rigorous.
+The facilitator is the real key to that.

 Should you trust your RCM work to engineers alone?
-No. Unless your engineer has both operational and maintenance experience with your systems and equipment they will come up short on the practical insights needed in doing RCM properly.
-Occasionally RCM will be left in the hands of engineers to perform.
-In my opinion, that is a mistake, particularly if using more junior engineers.
-Their lack of practical experience will show up as either superficial analysis (not enough depth due to a lack of deep experience) or excessively detailed analysis (same reason coupled with an attempt to compensate by digging too deep).
+No. Unless your engineer has both operational and maintenance experience, they can come up short on the insights needed in doing RCM properly.
+Occasionally I see RCM left in the hands of engineers to perform.
+In my opinion that is a mistake, particularly if using more junior engineers.
+Their lack of practical experience will show up as either superficial analysis, or excessively detailed analysis.
+Both result from a lack of practical application knowledge.
 In my experience, any RCM analysis performed by only one person (regardless of background) will likely be flawed.

 Can you use multiple engineers?
-Yes, and make sure they have complimentary knowledge.
+Yes.
+Ideally they will have complimentary knowledge.
 For example a maintenance engineer coupled with a process engineer could do a very good analysis, but they would still benefit from the hands on experience of maintainers and operators.
 You can’t get around it – that field experience is the most valuable contributor in an RCM analysis.